-Writing product descriptions certainly isn’t glamorous, but it can be lucrative, especially if you find clients who have regular, if not daily, need for the copy.
+Writing product descriptions certainly isn’t glamorous, but it can be lucrative, especially if you find clients who have a regular, if not daily, need for the copy.

 Right now, there’s an online shopping boom.
 People are buying everything from groceries to houses on the internet.
 And rarely do you see a picture of something for sale without some words.

 A lot of that wording is purchased from freelance copywriters.

 Writing Product Descriptions

 The requirements and rates for this type of work vary widely.
 I’ve written product descriptions for small businesses and big ones, such as Zulily, Hayneedle and Sam’s Club.

 In some instances, the rates started at about $2 each for short 25-word to 75-word descriptions that only required looking at the product and writing something that would appeal to shoppers.

 In other instances, the rates ranged from the teens to nearly $30 per 100-word to 500-word description.
 Those higher-paying gigs required more work, such as creating descriptions with multiple flowing paragraphs and getting the necessary info from product sheets or spreadsheets.
 There were also often tedious tasks involved, like creating bullet points with contents and care instructions or adding an FAQ section.

 In most cases, no matter the rate, product description jobs usually come in batches, and you can get a lot done in a little time.